Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 - Explore the Data
 - Learned about Unique and Foreign Keys Constraints
 - Learned about hybrid table unique row level locking
-- Learned about consistency and how you can run multi-statement operations in one consistent atomic transaction across both hybrid and standard table types
+- Learned about consistency and how you can run multi-statement operation in one consistent atomic transaction across both hybrid and standard table types
 - Learned about hybrid querying and how to join standard table and hybrid table
 - Learned that security and governance principles apply similarly to both hybrid and standard tables